UofTChem-Teaching/testthatChem/README.md

 R package to support automated testing in courses.

 ## Instruction for the package installation and loading
 	install.packages("devtools")
 	devtools::install_github("UofTChem-Teaching/testthatChem")

+### If you have installed an old version of "testthatChem" but want to update to the new version, please run the following lines
+	detach("package:stringr", unload = TRUE)
+	devtools::install_github("UofTChem-Teaching/testthatChem")

 ## Instruction for running tests on .R /.Rmd